-Katie Holmes Contract And Payment To Marry Cruise Cruise,What’s The Real Story?
+Katie Holmes Contract And Payment To Marry Cruise Cruise, What’s The Real Story?

 Over the years there have been many details that have been revealed about the high-profile marriage and divorce between Katie Holmes and Tom Cruise.
 Some claims have been verified as true, while others, not so much.

 Even still, rumors regarding the former couple’s marriage and a supposed contract are cropping up.
-It was said years back that Tom Cruise’s affiliation and prominence in the faith of Scientology led to interesting agreements and meant that Holmes had to comply to certain rules.
+It was said years back that Tom Cruise’s affiliation and prominence in the faith of Scientology led to interesting agreements and meant that Holmes had to comply with certain rules.

 A blogger who writes about the controversial faith describes why the rumor about a contract became such big news and was believed to be fact.
 Tony Ortega shared with The Huffington Post in regards to how things became misconstrued, noting that the”‘urban legend probably grew out of a misunderstanding of what actually did occur.’several young women were vetted by the church [of Scientology] and ‘tried out’ as Tom’s next wife before Katie Holmes was chosen.”